-Steve's current exhibition 'Comedians: Front and Back' is at the prestigious Observatory Photography Gallery in central London.
+Steve's current exhibition 'Comedians: Back to Front' is at the prestigious Observatory Photography Gallery in central London.

 It is an ever-changing selection of Steve's unique images of the backstage world of British Comedy.